Visiting the Heritage Motor Centre, Gaydon

 campervan jumper

-All in all we were probably there for almost 3 hours, and we did a fairly quick overview of the displays so there’s plenty more to see if we return on the annual ticket.
+All in all we were probably at the British Motor Museum for almost 3 hours, and we did a fairly quick overview of the displays so there’s plenty more to see if we return on the annual ticket.

 I don’t think it’s made N any more interested in toy cars.
 He’s sticking with tractors.